yasir2000/linkedout/README.md

 | `NEXT_PUBLIC_N8N_WEBHOOK_URL` | N8N URL (without /webhook) | Yes |
 | `NEXT_PUBLIC_POCKETBASE_URL` | PocketBase URL | Yes |
 Note: do not include '/' trailing slash in URL env variables.
 It will break things (WIP to filter that out).

+## Contributing
+Post an issue to discuss merging in a change.
+We'll open it up for more streamlined contributions if there's interest.

 ---